DaveLindberg/dl-gatsby/src/pages/11-search-engine-optimization.md

   tile: "attract"
   date: "2018-01-16"
   image: "/assets/images/jimbo.jpg"
   message: "SEO is everywhere.
-Decisions on content, campaigns, coding, and communications all impact how well your web site delivers its message."
+Decisions on content, campaigns, coding, and communications"
+  message2: "all impact how well your web site delivers its message."
   cta: "Modern SEO"
   pullquote: “Starting the process now can indeed produce verifiable results quickly.”
 ---